rambasnet/Object-Oriented-Programming-Design-Patterns/README.md

 #### Running the notebooks using jupyter notebook server

-Once Python 3 and Jupyter Notebook are installed, open a terminal change working directory using cd command to go into the folder where this repo is cloned and run the notebook from there.
+Once Python 3 and Jupyter Notebook are installed, open a terminal change the working directory using `cd` command to go into the folder where this repo is cloned and run the notebook from there.
 Use notebook or retro.

 ```bash
     cd <directory where this repo is cloned>